-As shown in Table 2, compared to cloud servers, edge servers are closer to the mobile devices and thus have lower latency.
+As shown in Table II, compared to cloud servers, edge servers are closer to the MDs and thus have lower latency.
 However, the edge server has low computing power as compared to the cloud server, which has relatively sufficient computing power [36].
-Therefore, MEC can be treated as an extension of traditional MCC, but not an alternative to MCC.
+Therefore, MEC can be treated as an extension of the traditional MCC, but not an alternative to MCC.